garvdev/garvdev/0.GarveyChan_T1A2/readme.md

 ### Tech Stack

-This website was written with HTML5 and CSS3 with the help of development tools including VSCode, Chrome Developer Tools, Github Version Control, and Trello.
+This website was written using HTML and CSS with the help of development tools including VSCode, Chrome Developer Tools, Github Version Control, and Trello.
 This website has been deployed via Github Pages with a custom domain from Namecheap.

 ![Trello](./docs/dev-screenshots/trello.png)
 ![VSCode](./docs/dev-screenshots/vscode.png)